OpenGlobe/policy-lab-playbook/README.md

 Makes sure that your group sits down as soon as possible and establish who will do what; you will want a project manager at the very least.
 This will help everyone focus on what their strengths are and make sure that no one is duplicating efforts.
 It also helps team moral as everyone will know what they need to do.

+**What’s your superpower?**

+Before you ‘define roles’, consider going around the table and asking, “What is your superpower?”
+“What do you want to learn out of this course?”
+You never know if someone is a pro at Adobe photoshop or has rich experience talking to clients until you ask them.
+Role titles are a better fit if it’s a match with that person’s skillset and interest.

 ### Maintain a common vision and update your teammates regularly.

 Have patience and trust the process - you'll see many versions of a work in progress.

+**What’s your audacious goal?**

+Before you start working, consider going around the table and asking, “What’s your audacious goal for changing policy?”
+Find out what people’s dreams are.
+Because this course is about setting a bold vision and seeing how far you can get.
+Who is to say your vision can’t be something bold like “double voter turnout in presidential elections by 2030”?
+What if you do discover something incredible and becomes bigger than you ever could have imagined.

 **Assign "owners" of deliverables and stick to them**